Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Optimality of SC(f,epsilon)

 where the infimum is over all certified algorithms $A'$.
 It is immediate to prove that $\tau$ is finite, by considering an algorithm that queries a dense sequence of points (independently of the observed function values) and outputs a recommendation that maximizes the observed values.

 Crucially, $\tau$ lower bounds the sample complexity $\sigma(A,f,\e)$ of any certified algorithm $A$.
 At a high level, this makes intuitive sense because $\tau$ guarantees a weaker property: that the best certificate of the best algorithm is small, while $\sigma(A,f,\e)$ controls the certificate of the specific algorithm $A$.
 We defer a formal proof of this statement to the \suppl{}, Section~\ref{s:missing-details-lower}.
-Since $ \sigma(A,f,\e) \ge \tau $, to prove the theorem it is sufficient to show that